microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

 ## WingtipSaaS
-Sample multi-tenant SaaS application and management scripts built on SQL Database using a database-per-tenant.
+Sample multi-tenant SaaS application and management scripts built on SQL Database using a database-per-tenant model.

 This project provides a sample SaaS application that embodies many common SaaS patterns that can be used with Azure SQL Database.
 The sample is based on an event-management and ticket-selling scenario for small venues.
 Each venue is a 'tenant' of the SaaS application.
 The sample uses a database-per-tenant model, with a database created for each venue.
 These databases are hosted in elastic database pools to provide easy performance management, and to cost-effectively accommodate the unpredictable usage patterns of these small venues and their customers.
 An additional catalog database holds the mapping between tenants and their databases.
 This mapping is managed using the Shard Map Management features of the Elastic Database Client Library.